spidasoftware/format/README.md

 ```
 	format -b <path/to/file>
 ```
-Wil create a backup for that file
+Will create a backup for that file

 ```
 	format <path/to/directory>